gradle/gradle/design-docs/incremental-build.md

 - Vary number of inputs and outputs
 - Compare no input or output change case with one input or output change case
-- If difference between calculating up-to-date checks is identical or within an order of magnitude, remove this as a variable for now.
-Future stories may address the "ripple" effect of a single input invalidating multiple tasks in a chain.
+- If difference between calculating up-to-date checks is identical or within an order of magnitude, remove this as a variable for now and focus on 'no change' cases.
+- Future stories may address the "ripple" effect of a single input invalidating multiple tasks in a chain.
 - Collect numbers for a report

 ### Test coverage